Multiple Sclerosis

 Diagnosis & Treatment for Multiple Sclerosis

 What is Multiple Sclerosis?
-Multiple Sclerosis (MS) is a chronic and potentially disabling autoimmune disease that affects the central nervous system (CNS).
+Multiple Sclerosis (MS) is a chronic and potentially disabling stem cell therapy for autoimmune conditions that affects the central nervous system (CNS).
 The central nervous system comprises the brain and the spinal cord, which are responsible for transmitting signals between the body and the brain to control various bodily functions.
-In MS, the immune system…
+In…

 How Does Staying Active Help Patients with Multiple Sclerosis?